 Dog Seatbelts

-I'm a firm believer that dogs should be restrained in the car, either in a well-secured crate or with a well-designed seatbelt.
+I'm a firm believer that dogs should be restrained any time they travel in our cars, in either a well-secured crate or a well-designed seatbelt.
 I'm not going to debate the merits of one over the other - it's really a personal choice.
-I have chosen the seatbelt.
-I made my choice of product carefully, and in doing so, researched quite a few restraint systems.
-The results of my search are presented here.
+My choice for my big dogs is the seatbelt.
+It's the more practical choice for me because I transport various combinations of dogs in three different vehicles.
+I made my product carefully, and in doing so, researched quite a few restraint systems.
+I've also had to re-evaluate a couple of times over the years because of new products and changes in existing products.
+The results of my research are presented here.

 TABLE OF CONTENTS